• Skip to primary navigation

 Expert Tips

-• Tip #1: Scrape down the sides of your mixing bowl.
-This ensures that all ingredients are fully incorporated.
+• Scrape the sides of the bowl: This ensures that all ingredients are fully incorporated.

-• Tip #2: Chill your cookie dough.
-Chilling the dough isn’t necessary, but it does help the flavor develop.
+• Chill the dough: Chilling the dough helps the flavor develop.

-• Tip #3: Coat the cookie dough balls completely with powdered sugar.
-Resist the urge to shake off excess before putting them on the cookie sheet.
+• Powdered sugar: Coat the cookie dough balls with powdered sugar.
+Don’t shake off powdered sugar before putting them on the cookie sheet.

 More Lemon Recipes You Will Love